Stanley Park (Westfield, Massachusetts): Carillon concerts

 Stanley Park holds annual Carillon concerts every first and third Sunday each month.
 These concerts take place from May to November; beginning at 3:00 pm and ending at 4:00 pm.

 Friday Mornings for Children

 Stanley Park offers various children’s activities during the summer on Friday mornings.
 These include story telling, skits, and puppets.

 Zoo on the Go

 Stanley Park hosts a travelling zoo on three occasions during the summer.
 Children may pet and ask zookeepers questions about the animals during the event.

 Wheel Walk

 An annual Wheel Walk to promote accessibility at the park.
 Food and games provided.

-Other events

-Stanley Park is also the location of many events hosted by third-parties.